Jinzi860209/ETL-Project/README.md

 ## Transform: what data cleaning or transformation was required.
 Data Transformation:

+* The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).

 *Use only relevant years that overlap for each data-set.

 *Start with the Happiness Report data-set,use the calculated happiness score and replace the metrics that were used to calculate the score with the actual values.